efremidze/LEAmountInputView/README.md

 ## License

-LESaleView is available under the MIT license.
+LEAmountInputView is available under the MIT license.
 See the LICENSE file for more info.